Net Promoter Score

 In-app surveys are contextual and hence drive accurate responses, although the NPS response rate could be low.

 These differences mean that the business has to populate the NPS score from various channels and compare them side-by-side to arrive at a benchmark score.
+Let’s now explore some factors influencing a good NPS score.

 Step-by-Step Process on NPS Benchmarking – Download Now!